What is Distributed Design?

 Who is involved?

-The Distributed Design Platform is built upon a unique and highly experienced consortium of 26 members from 15 countries.
+The Distributed Design Platform is driven by a unique and highly experienced consortium of 22 members from 15 countries, forming a collaborative ecosystem of forward-thinkers across Europe and beyond.
 The project is coordinated by Fab Lab Barcelona and supported in the scientific and technical coordination by IAAC.

 As Denmark’s national design centre, it is the DDC’s mission to promote the use of design in business and industry, to help professionalise the design industry and to document, promote and brand Danish design in Denmark and abroad.
 In other words, the DDC aims to ensure the best possible meeting between the supply and demand sides in the design field.
 The DDC’s key approach in this encounter is systematic experimentation with design-based value creation in companies.